AugmentedCamel/oneshot-copilot/README.md

 Oneshot Copilot guides users through multi-step procedures by analyzing video frames in real-time.
 It uses a VLM (Vision Language Model) service to verify each step's completion before allowing progression to the next step.

+> [!IMPORTANT]
+> **Major Refactor Complete!** Oneshot Copilot has been significantly refactored to be more modular.
+The system now supports multiple procedure sources and VLM providers.
+One new configuration uses an external **Memory Service** (private repository) for storing and retrieving procedure instructions.
+This is just **one optional procedure configuration** — you can still use local JSON procedures exactly as before.

 ### Key Features